5 Ways to Add More Moments of Social Connection to Your Life

 Did you know that relationships are critical for human health?

 Relationships—including brief positive moments of connection—are vital for our emotional and physical health, well-being, and how we experience our lives.

 Robust scientific evidence validates the benefits of relationships.
 According to neuroscientist Julianne Holt-Lunstadt (2015), social connections may be a critical factor for survival.
-Even the briefest moments of connection can make a positive difference in your life.
+Even the briefest moments of connection can make a positive difference in our lives.

 Christopher Peterson, an influential researcher in the field of positive psychology frequently declared “other people matter.”
 Peterson (2006) is known for his visionary work on the factors that promote human potential and a life well-lived.
 Relationships are one of those factors.
 The scientific model of five core pillars for well-being and happiness — PERMA — proposed by Peterson’s pioneering colleague Martin Seligman (2011) outlines positive relationships as a cornerstone for a fulfilling life.
 Relationships are one of the five core pillars: Positive emotions, Engagement (flow), positive Relationships, Meaning, and Accomplishments.

 Fast forward to the work of psychologist Barbara Fredrickson (2013), a leading researcher on emotions and relationships.
 Her findings are astounding:

 “The new take on love that I want to share with you is this.
 Love blossoms virtually any time two or more people—even strangers—connect over a shared positive emotion, be it mild or strong” (2013).